nmagal/nmagal.github.io/index.md

 ### Modality Drop For Co-learning

-This research project explores the effect of modality dropout during co-learning.
-We find that by using aggressive modality dropout we can reverse negative co-learning (NCL) to positive co-learning (PCL).
+We find that by using aggressive modality dropout we are able to reverse negative co-learning (NCL) to positive co-learning (PCL).
+Aggressive modality dropout can be used to ’prep’ a multimodal model for unimodal deployment, and dramatically increases model performance during negative co-learning, where during some experiments we saw a 20% gain in accuracy.

 <figure>
   <img src="images/res_iemo.png?raw=true"/>